Tatsuo Sasaki (musician): Career

-Tatsuo Sasaki received a Fulbright Scholarship to Juilliard while he was a senior at Tokyo University of Arts and Music and studied timpani with Saul Goodman, the timpanist with the New York Philharmonic.
-He received several lessons from noted xylophonist, Yoichi Hiraoka in New York and performed recitals in New York city.
-In 1966, Sasaki was accepted by The American Symphony directed by Leopold Stokowski as a percussionist.
+Born in Okayama, Japan, Sasaki received a Fulbright Scholarship to Juilliard while he was a senior at Tokyo University of Arts and Music and studied timpani with Saul Goodman, timpanist with the New York Philharmonic.
+He received several lessons from noted xylophonist, Yoichi Hiraoka in New York and performed recitals in New York City.
+In 1966, Sasaki was accepted by the American Symphony Orchestra directed by Leopold Stokowski as a percussionist.
 In 1967 he was invited by the Israel Philharmonic Orchestra and performed as the assistant timpanist and percussionist for two years.

-Sasaki returned to Japan in 1969 and became a member of the Japan Philharmonic.
-He served as a faculty at Sakuyo Conservatoire as percussion instructor and gave his first solo recital in Tokyo in 1972.
+Sasaki returned to Japan in 1969 and became a member of the Japan Philharmonic Orchestra.
+He served at Sakuyo Conservatoire as percussion instructor and gave his first solo recital in Tokyo in 1972.

-Later that year, Sasaki was invited to the Orquestra Sinfonica Brazileiro and relocated to Rio de Janeiro as a principal timpanist.
-After 18 months in the Orquestra, Peter Eros, music director of San Diego Symphony, invited Sasaki to his orchestra in the US.
+Later that year, Sasaki was invited to the Brazilian Symphony Orchestra and relocated to Rio de Janeiro as a principal timpanist.
+After 18 months in the orchestra, Peter Erős, music director of San Diego Symphony, invited Sasaki to his orchestra in the US.
 Sasaki moved to San Diego in the fall of 1973 and served as principal timpanist for the San Diego Symphony and San Diego Opera until his retirement in 2006.
-He taught timpani, percussion and marimba at SDU (University of San Diego) and Grossmont College.
+He taught timpani, percussion and marimba at University of San Diego and Grossmont College.